elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} A whistle ...
 The Blacks come out of the bushes with a great clamor.
-The machetes fall and rise and fall in the reel of exasperation.
+The machetes fall and rise, and fall again in the reel of exasperation.

 - {:.sp} The Woman Reciter.

 - {:.pr.i} The machetes fall.
 What a harvest.
 That is not sugar cane on the ground.
 These are not banana trunks.
-The blood streams and skulls yawn like coconuts.
+Bloodstreams and skulls yawn like coconuts.
 Here is the sun.
 Here is the blood.
 Here are the flies.

 - {:.sp} The Man Reciter.

-- {:.pr.i} The hill bursts with cries.
-Corpses roll up to the breadfruit trees.
+- {:.pr.i} The hill bursts with yells.
+Corpses roll down to the breadfruit trees.

 - {:.sp} The Woman Reciter.